 @wallhackio i used to play a fighting game with 10 characters and there was as update that added 2. it was such a slog, i don't want to learn new matchups!!!

-movie/animation/anime fan. videogame enjoyer. food liker. mathematics hobbyist and recovering physicist. software engineer. professional wonk. prophet of The Truth. i would not be surprised if I had autism + adhd. i like animals that wear cowboy hats.
+videogame enjoyer. mathematics hobbyist and recovering physicist. software engineer. professional wonk. prophet of The Truth. the walking embodiment of "not diagnosed, but somethings wrong". i like animals that wear cowboy hats.

 "i regret ever allowing him here" ~aescling